junwankimm/UnmannedCVS/README.md

 Baseline Code : https://github.com/CaptainEven/MCMOT-ByteTrack
 which is inspired by https://github.com/ifzhang/ByteTrack, https://github.com/noahcao/OC_SORT

+you can git clone the baseling repository and replace the given files, and replace pretrained yolox weights

 First, We modified the baseline code to to track customers in store Second, We modified the baseline code to track objects and match with tracked customer in order to discriminate which customer takes the object.
 Last, We print out a reciept for each customer when the customer leaves the store